-- The student admits to the violation, or - Preponderance of the evidence indicates the student is in violation of the Code.
+- · The student admits to the violation, or - Preponderance of the evidence indicates the student is in violation of the Code.

-5.15 Witnesses/Witness Statements
+5.14 Witnesses/Witness Statements

-Prior to the hearing, names of witnesses being called to the hearing must be submitted to the hearing officer by a deadline set during the prehearing conference.
-All parties will be given reasonable opportunity to present witnesses and/or witness statements and will be allowed to address questions to any witness participating in the hearing.
-All questions will be addressed through the hearing officer; however, the hearing officer may allow for direct questioning of non-party witnesses.
-Witnesses will be given reasonable latitude to respond fully to questions and will only remain for the duration of their own testimony.
+Prior to the hearing, names of witnesses being called to the hearing must be submitted to the Residential Life Office, Riley 130, by a deadline set during the prehearing conference.
+All parties will be given reasonable opportunity to present witnesses and/or witness statement and will be allowed to address questions to any witness participating in the hearing.
+All questions will be addresses through the hearing officer; however, the hearing officer may allow for direct questioning of non-party witnesses.
+Witnesses will be given reasonable latitude to respond fully to questions and will only remain for the duration of their own testimonies.